TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

 ## 23. Can you tell the what are the purposes of up, run, and start commands of docker compose?

 ## 24. What are the basic requirements for the docker to run on any system?
+Docker can run on both Windows and Linux platforms.

+- For the Windows platform, docker atleast needs Windows 10 64bit with 2GB RAM space.
+For the lower versions, docker can be installed by taking help of the toolbox.
+Docker can be downloaded from https://docs.docker.com/docker-for-windows/ website.
+- For Linux platforms, Docker can run on various Linux flavors such as Ubuntu >=12.04, Fedora >=19, RHEL >=6.5, CentOS >=6 etc.

 ## 25. Can you tell the approach to login to the docker registry?
 - Using the __"docker login"__ command credentials to log in to their own cloud repositories can be entered and accessed.

 ## 26. List the most commonly used instructions in Dockerfile?
+- __FROM__: This is used to set the base image for upcoming instructions.
+A docker file is considered to be valid if it starts with the FROM instruction.
+- __LABEL__: This is used for the image organization based on projects, modules, or licensing.
+It also helps in automation as we specify a key-value pair while defining a label that can be later accessed and handled programmatically.
+- __RUN__: This command is used to execute instructions following it on the top of the current image in a new layer.
+Note that with each RUN command execution, we add layers on top of the image and then use that in subsequent steps.
+- __CMD__: This command is used to provide default values of an executing container.
+In cases of multiple CMD commands the last instruction would be considered.

 ## 27. Can you differentiate between Daemon Logging and Container Logging?

 ## 28. What is the way to establish communication between docker host and Linux host?
+- This can be done using networking by identifying the “__ipconfig__” on the docker host.
+This command ensures that an ethernet adapter is created as long as the docker is present in the host.

 ## 29. What is the best way of deleting a container?
 -  Following two steps below: